 Patch sent out a questionnaire* to each of the candidates, and we will be posting their individual responses.

-Patch: What do you think are some of the biggest issues the district is currently faces?
+Patch: What do you think are some of the biggest issues the district will face during your first term if you are elected?

-Patch: What's the first thing you would like to do if re-elected to the board?
+Patch: What's the first thing you would like to do if elected to the board?